TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Category/Properties/TreeConfig.rst

    startingPoints (string, comma separated values)
       allows to set multiple records as roots for tree records.

-      The setting takes a CSV value, e.g. `2,3,4711`, which takes records of the pids `2`, `3` and `4711` into account and creates a tree of these records.
+      The setting takes a CSV value, e.g. `2,3,4711`, which takes records of the uids `2`, `3` and `4711` into account and creates a tree of these records.

       Additionally, each value used in `startingPoints` may be fed from a site